In the 1970s our forests were home to over 20,000 capercaillie. Since then we've lost the equivalent of one capercaillie every single day.

 These specific habitat needs make capercaillie particularly vulnerable to habitat fragmentation and unfavourable forest management.
 Limited and fragmented habitat is a recognised cause of population decline, and can lead capercaillie populations to become isolated.
 This can compromise their genetic health and increases the likelihood of inbreeding.
 Less habitat means capercaillie may also be more prone to the impacts of predation and human disturbance.

 Conservation past and present

 In the early 1990s, the best conservation science suggested that capercaillie would be extinct in Scotland by around 2010.
-The fact that we still have them is testament to the efficacy of capercaillie conservation work over the last 30 years.
+The fact that we still have them is testament to capercaillie conservation work over the last 30 years.

 European LIFE and Scottish Forestry funding significantly improved conditions for capercaillie in the 1990s to the early 2000s.
 It's generally accepted that without this work capercaillie may well have gone extinct in the UK.

 More recently the Capercaillie Framework, produced by a number of organisations, set out a series of recommendations to help secure the long-term future of our capercaillie.
 The Cairngorms Capercaillie Project has adopted a number of these recommendations.

 Across the Cairngorms National Park, estates and reserves continue to work hard for capercaillie as the species remains in a precarious position and still needs our help.
 This ongoing need is not unusual when dealing with a highly vulnerable species.